Reinforcement Learning in Practice: Opportunities and Challenges: Opportunities

 \subsection{Transportation}

 Transportation is a critical infrastructure for everyday life and work, and it is related with supply chain and smart cities.
-There are recent work in transportation like traffic light control and autonomous driving; see e.g. \cite{Haydari2022} for a survey. \cite{Wu2021Flow} present Flow, a benchmark for RL in traffic control. \cite{Zhou2020SMARTS} present a simulation platform for multi-agent RL in autonomous driving.
+There are recent work in transportation like traffic light control and autonomous driving; see e.g. \cite{Haydari2022} for a survey. \cite{Wu2021Flow} present Flow, a benchmark for RL in traffic control. \cite{Zhou2020SMARTS} present a simulation platform for multi-agent RL in autonomous driving. \cite{Shang2021uplift} study partially observable environment estimation with uplift inference with an application in ride sharing.

 Here we discuss applying RL to ridesharing~\citep{Qin2020Didi,Qin2021Didi}.
 Ridesharing order dispatching faces many challenges.
 The supply and demand are dynamic and stochastic.
 Short system response time and reliability are expected.
 There are multiple business objectives.
 For a driver-centric objective, we want to maximize the total income of the drivers on the platform; whereas for a passenger-centric objective, we want to minimize the average pickup distance of all the assigned orders.
 Marketplace efficiency metrics concern with response rate and fulfillment rate.
 Production requirements and constraints consider computational efficiency, system reliability, and changing business requirements. \cite{Qin2020Didi} discuss Didi's solution approaches to ridesharing order dispatching, from the myopic yet practical combinatorial optimization, to semi-Markov decision process, tabular temporal difference learning, deep (hierarchical) RL, and transfer learning. \cite{Qin2021Didi} discuss RL for operational problems in ridesharing, including: pricing, online matching, vehicle repositioning, route guidance (navigation), ride-pooling (carpool), vehicle routing problem (VRP), model predictive control (MPC), data sets \& environments, and discuss challenges and opportunities, including ride-pooling, joint optimization, heterogeneous fleet, simulation \& Sim2Real, non-stationarity, and business strategies.